HellenTrotter/printf/README.md

 This is a group project done by Hellen Trotter and Samantha Khupe.

-In this project we were taksed with the following:
+In this project we were tasked with the following:

 0. Write a function that produces output according to a format.